-Parties that, through mutual agreement, have held their case in abeyance for one year will be assessed an annual abeyance fee of \$500.
-If a party refuses to pay the assessed fee, the other party or parties may pay the entire fee on behalf of all parties, otherwise the matter will be closed.
+Arbitrations in Abeyance: Cases held in abeyance by mutual agreement for one year will be assessed an annual abeyance fee of \$500, to be split equally among the parties.
+If a party refuses to pay the assessed fee, the other party or parties may pay the entire fee on behalf of all parties, otherwise the arbitration will be administratively closed.
+All filing requirements, including the payment of filing fees, must be met before a matter will be placed in abeyance.